apache/cordova-docs/www/docs/en/dev/config_ref/index.md

    ```

 ### variable
-   Persists the value of a CLI variable to be used when restoring a plugin during a prepare.
-See the [preference element][plugin_preference]
+   Persists the value of a CLI variable to be used when restoring a plugin during a
+   prepare.
+This element is added to `config.xml` when a plugin that uses CLI variables
+   is added using the `--save` flag.
+See the [CLI reference][plugin_cli] for more
+   information on adding plugins.

+   Note that this value is only used when the plugin is restored to the project during a
+   prepare, changing it will *not* change the value used by the plugin in the current
+   project.
+In order for changes to this value to take effect, remove the plugin from the
+   project and restore it by running `cordova prepare`.
+See the
-   of `plugin.xml` for more details.
+   [preference element][plugin_preference] of `plugin.xml` for more details on CLI variables.

    Attributes(type) | Description
    ----------------- | ------------